Parenting programs are for everyone who wants to be a better parent.

 Group work is also a great way to connect with other parents and carers and build a support network with other people who get it!

-f you are interested in registering for one of our groups, get in contact by phone on 4914 0444 or use the enquiry link.
+If you are interested in registering for one of our groups have a look at our Groups page (via the More tab) or get in contact by phone on 4914 0444.

 Tuning in to Kids® is an evidence-based emotion-focused parenting program.
 Parents and carers will learn the skills of emotion coaching – a way of responding to emotions that can help children understand, regulate and work with them so they can manage their behaviour and respond in a socially appropriate way.
 In particular, the program teaches parents to notice children’s emotions, especially before they have become overwhelming for the child.
 Parents and carers learn how to support their children to reflect upon or name the emotions being experienced and if necessary, work through it.